NEMERO21/Clustering-using-Pycaret/README.md

 ## Code Overview

-- `main.py`: Python script containing the code to compare clustering algorithms.
+- `main.ipynb`: Python script containing the code to compare clustering algorithms.

 - `README.md`: This README file providing instructions and information about the code.